With an inherent love of helping others, and a mindset that learning is a lifelong process, Diana was drawn to the field of Special Education.

 She is extremely excited to be working with Special Education Resource and helping your child have “Ah-Ha” learning moments.
 Jessica’s goal is to not only help your child learn but also to learn from your child.

-Allison has a passion for giving each student the tools they need to be successful and acknowledging that success looks different for each person.
 For Allison, the most critical components of education are to increase independence, communication, and collaboration for all stakeholders for each student.
 Allison desires a team-minded approach for collaboration and communication.

 Allison’s love of special education started in high school through volunteer experiences and has been unwavering.
 She graduated with a Bachelors in Elementary and Special Education in 2013.
 She went on to earn a Master’s in Low Incidence Special Education in 2018 from Wichita State University.
 Through teaching, Allison has taught students in grades kindergarten through 8th grade.